 Greg Poferl and Stearline Rucker.

-Greening Committee Seeks Volunteers
+Greening Committee Update

 In order to remain a vibrant community, we look to our community members to join us in this necessary volunteer effort to be coordinated by the FRNNG Greening Committee.
 You don't have to live along 2nd Ave. to participate in this beautifying project!

 In addition to these efforts, the 62 Crosstown Project enters its final planning phase.
 MnDOT is working with neighborhood groups to design the community "gateways" crossing 42nd, 46th, 50th, 60th (and intersecting with 2nd and Stevens Avenues) in Minneapolis and added street gateways entering Richfield.
 Neighborhood groups have been meeting with MnDOT representatives to decide on signage and limited plantings along these major thoroughfares into and around our communities.
 Final designs of possible signage are found on the MnDOT website at www.dot.state.mn.us/metro/projects/i35whwy62gateway.